Lisa Britt is just one of many wrapped up in alleged North Carolina election fraud scheme

 Britt listed her home at the same address of her mother, Sandra Dowless, in public housing complex in Bladensboro, N.C.
 Sandra Dowless also signed tens of absentee ballot applications, according to the same documents obtained by NBC News.

-Another relative, Jessica Dowless, collected and signed 175 absentee ballot applications, according to documents released by the board of elections.
+Another woman, Jessica Dowless, collected and signed 175 absentee ballot applications, according to documents released by the board of elections.

 McCrae Dowles was contracted to do campaign work for the Red Dome consulting firm that was employed by Republican congressional candidate Mark Harris.